learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Onsite Reg Core Module (OnsiteCore)
 -----------------------------------

 This module should be included in all programs.
-It will show the main on-site page which links to all of the other modules.
+It will show the main onsite page which links to all of the other modules.
 This page will be accessible to administrators as well as the special "onsite" user.
 (The password for the "onsite" user should be set using the admin interface at /admin/users/espuser/.)

 Onsite View Purchased Items (OnsitePaidItemsModule)
 ---------------------------------------------------